stadust/pointercrate/doc/100_objects/000_user.md

 Each pointercrate user is represented by a `User` object.

-If the display name is not `null`, it will replace a user's username wherever his name is displayed.
+If the display name is not `null`, it will replace a user's username wherever their name is displayed.
 Right now, that is only relevant to users with `LIST_HELPER` permissions or higher.

 | Field           | Type    | Description                                                  |